Maximize your team’s time with a focus on being purposeful and productive with these tips.

 - Publish any supporting information early so it can be reviewed ahead of time.

-- Always start and end on time.
-Begin your meeting at the scheduled start time, no exception — barring a natural disaster or other emergencies.
+Always start and end on time.
+Begin your meeting at the scheduled start time, no exceptions — barring a natural disaster or other emergencies.
 I can’t stress this enough.
-You do not want to penalize folks who arrived on time by making them wait for the meeting to start.
-When you begin at the appointed time, stragglers will quickly get the message they are arriving late — and they should only make that mistake once.
+You do not want to penalize the people who arrived on time by making them wait.
+When you begin at the appointed time, stragglers will quickly get the message — and they should only make that mistake once.

-- Establish ground rules.
+Establish ground rules.
 We’ve all been in meetings where things seemed to get out of control.
 If you want your meeting to be effective, you need ground rules — and you need agreement from each participant about how to use them.
-Ground rules are used to set an agreed-upon set of standards and behaviors that will guide how the participants will interact with one another.
-You don’t need to develop new ground rules each time you have a meeting, however, it pays to have a few basic ground rules that can be used for most of your meetings.
-Here are some sample ground rules I use in all my meetings:
+Ground rules set an agreed-upon standard for how participants will interact with one another.
+You don’t need to develop new ground rules each time you have a meeting, but it pays to have a few basics that can be used for most of your meetings.
+Here are some I use in nearly every session:

 - Humor is welcome, but not at anyone’s expense.